 How Multi-Core Processor with Hyper-Threading Works with Sessions

 For most Apache, the default configuration for MPM is prefork.
-It is non-threaded and isolating each requests.
+It is non-threaded and isolating each request.
 In other words, 1 Apache child process will be assigned with 1 thread serving 1 request only.

 When there is a request to a PHP program, the Apache child process will load its PHP module to process them.
-It prevents from problems when 2 requests asking PHP to access the same session file.
+It prevents problems when 2 requests asking PHP to access the same session file.
 It is also call thread-safe.

 Now, let’s take a closer look at prefork.

-When there are 5 login sessions and each of them opens 5 detail contact in different tabs, the processor will serving 4 threads from Apache concurrently.
+When there are 5 login sessions and each of them opens 5 detail contact in different tabs, the processor will be serving 4 threads from Apache concurrently.

-When only single login session, opening 5 detail contact in different tabs, the processor will serving 1 thread from Apache at a time to prevent conflict.
+When only single login session, opening 5 detail contact in different tabs, the processor will be serving 1 thread from Apache at a time to prevent conflict.

 CPU utilization is more than 300%.
 4 threads are serving by processor concurrently while 3 running threads are for Apache.